Review: TimeMachine AE86 Seat Covers

 A bit too orange yet overall, I think it looks pretty good.
 Definitely a huge improvement.

 Am I happy that this product exists?
 Absolutely!
 Will it make you happy?
-Pretty sure it does!
+Pretty sure it will!
 Does it satisfy a die-hard perfectionist?
-Nope, it doesn’t.
+Unfortunately, it doesn’t.
 If you want to have results that are indistinguishable from OEM, reach out to an experienced professional upholstery service.

 Leave a Reply